-Classified staff will receive two copies of their annual report by Nov 15th of each school year.
-One copy is kept by the employee for their records, and one copy must be signed and returned to the Human Resources Office within 10 days of receipt.
+Classified staff will receive their annual report by Nov 15th of each school year.
+One copy should kept by the employee for their records, and one copy must be signed and returned to the Human Resources Office within 10 days of receipt.